-- Environmental Damage (Prevention and Remediation) Regulations 2015 (as amended from 2009 to transpose Article 38 of the Offshore Safety Directive 2013) requirements for "operators" of specific types of "activity" to respond to certain imminent threats and actual cases of environmental damage. - Environmental Permitting (England and Wales) Regulations 2010 preventing or reducing emissions to air, water and land from prescribed industrial processes. - Water Resources Act 1991, amended by the Water Resources Act (Amendment)(England and Wales) Regulations 2009 pollution incident directly into a body of water where the land is no longer causing pollution. - Health and Safety at Work etc. Act 1974 where there is a risk of harm to persons at work from land contamination. - Control of Major Accident Hazard Regulations 1999, amended by the Control of Major Accident Hazards (Amendment) Regulations 2005 for a major incident which has caused land contamination. - Building Regulations 2010 ("Approved Document C Site preparation and resistance to contaminants and moisture", 2004 Edition incorporating 2010 and 2013 amendments) requires precautions to avoid danger to health and safety caused by contaminants in ground to be covered by buildings and associated ground. - EPA 1990, Part III (Statutory Nuisance) neither "Contaminated land" nor "land in a contaminated state" can be a Statutory Nuisance; however nuisance from odour can be considered.
+- Environmental Damage (Prevention and Remediation) (England) Regulations 2015 (as amended from the 2009 Regulations and updated by SI 2019 No.1285) requirements for "operators" of specific types of "activity" to respond to certain imminent threats and actual cases of environmental damage. - Environmental Permitting (England and Wales) Regulations 2016 preventing or reducing emissions to air, water and land from prescribed industrial processes. - Water Resources Act 1991 amended by the Water Resources Act (Amendment)(England and Wales) Regulations 2009 pollution incident directly into a body of water where the land is no longer causing pollution. - Health and Safety at Work etc. Act 1974 where there is a risk of harm to persons at work from land contamination. - Control of Major Accident Hazard Regulations 2015 for a major incident which has caused land contamination. - Building Regulations 2010, especially Approved Document C Site preparation and resistance to contaminants and moisture requires precautions to avoid danger to health and safety caused by contaminants in ground to be covered by buildings and associated ground. - Environmental Protection Act 1990, Part III (Statutory Nuisance) neither "Contaminated land" nor "land in a contaminated state" can be a Statutory Nuisance; however, nuisance from odour can be considered.